By CVO Staff

 South Hadley, Massachusetts

 Oberlin College has a long history as a proudly progressive institution.
-Only a few years after its founding in the early 1800s, Oberlin began accepting African-Americans as students, and remained a major center of abolitionist thought throughout the years surrounding the Civil War.
+Only a few years after its founding in the early 1800s, Oberlin began accepting African-Americans as students and remained a major center of abolitionist thought throughout the years surrounding the Civil War.
 Today, Oberlin remains just as dedicated to its progressive values, as evidenced by the fact that it recently adopted an all-gender bathroom policy.
-Experimental education, sexual openness, and student activism are all things Oberlin’s liberal student body value.
-Additionally, students have a slew of on-campus political clubs in which to participate, including College Democrats, Students for Energy Justice, Peace and Conflict Studies Connection Group, Students for a Free Palestine, Transgender Advocacy Group, and even the Oberlin Harry Potter Alliance.
+Experimental education, sexual openness, and student activism are all things Oberlin’s liberal student body values.
+Additionally, students have a slew of on-campus political clubs in which to participate, including:

 Portland State University